Yukon Photon XT 4.6 x 42 S / L

 - Field of View 4.3 degrees(7.5 metres @ 100 metres)

-- 3V (2xAA batteries) internal power provides up to 5 hours continuous use with Li-ion batteries
+- 3V (2xAA batteries) internal power provides up to 5 hours continuous use with Li-ion batteries, and 90mins with rechargeable batteries

 Waterproof IPx4 (IEC 60529)